HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/incoming/text-html.md

-# Incoming text/html Example
+# Example: Incoming text/html

-Let's say we want to save the following `text/html` content in a richtext field:
+Let's say you want to save the following `text/html` content in a `richtext` field:

 ```text
 <b>this is the body text</b>
 ```

-We use that as the `content` in the following RichText JSON:
+You use that as the `content` in the following Rich Text JSON:

 ```json
 {